“Sticks and stones will break my bones but words can never hurt me”. It’s an old and well-known saying, but is it really true?

-If you need information and advice on domestic violence or criminal law offences in Wollongong or applying for an AVO, talk to our criminal or Wollongong family lawyers.
+If you need information and advice on domestic violence or criminal law offences in Wollongong or applying for an AVO, talk to our criminal or family and divorce lawyers in Wollongong.

 For reliable, responsive and personalised legal advice, get in touch with Wollongong Lawyers and make an appointment with one of our highly skilled and professional team members.